 - Improved GI system functioning

-In order to make the most of all that citrulline malate has to offer, consume 8 grams one hour pre-workout.
+So what is the most effective l-citrulline dosage for pump and performance?
+In order to make the most of the supplement and feel the citrulline malate pump and everything else it has to offer, consume 8 grams one hour pre-workout.
 Research has shown that 8 grams of citrulline malate is the most clinically effective dose for improving strength and exercise performance.

 Better performance, recovery, energy and pumps … what more could you ask for from a single ingredient?!
 Citrulline malate is an absolute “must have” ingredient for your workouts.

 AML Preworkout contains the full clinically backed dose of 8 grams of citrulline malate to enhance your workouts and set the stage for continual gains.

 Wax B, at al. Effects of supplemental citrulline malate ingestion during repeated bouts of lower-body exercise in advanced weight lifters.
 J Strength Cond Res 2015;29:786-92.